Skip to content

 Subscribe to our YouTube for more videos!

 Night markets are not new to Phuket.
 The original Naka Weekend Market (Talad Tai Rod), located on the outskirts of town near Central Festival, has been a trendy weekend destination for decades.
 But the Naka Market sells mostly copy tee shirts, knockoff brand shoes and cheap jeans.
-The Phuket Walking Street is a lot more fun and creative, the street itself is a great photo opportunity, and the choice of things to browse and snacks to try is endless.
+The Phuket Walking Street is a lot more fun and creative; the street is a great photo opportunity, and the choice of things to browse and snacks to try is endless.

 In downtown Phuket town, you also have the ‘Indy Market‘, adjacent to a modest shopping mall.
-Indy Market paved the way for this much larger street market located in the heart of the historical street of Phuket town.
+Indy Market paved the way for this much larger street market in the heart of the historical street of Phuket town.
 Teens gather for street performances, and Thai people sell their creations and designs, personal items, and many local sweets and cakes.

 Phuket Lardyard Sunday Market